blairjordan/codachi/README.md

    - Use `Codachi: Show Panel` to switch to Panel mode
    - Use `Codachi: Open Explorer View` to switch to Explorer mode

+### Enabling the XP Counter

+By default, the XP counter is hidden.
+To enable it:

+1. Open VS Code Settings (`Ctrl` + `,`)
+2. Search for "codachi.showXPCounter"
+3. Check the box to enable the XP counter

+The XP counter will appear in the top left corner of your Codachi view, showing your current XP and the total XP needed to reach the next level.

 ## Screenshots

 ### Panel Mode